 Photo by: AnRo0002

-Black locust tree is also known as False Acacia.
+The black locust tree is also known as False Acacia.
 The Black Locust tree is a genus of Robinia.
 In the Eastern U.S, this tree is a honey plant.
-It has been planted in Italy, France and the European Nations.
+It has been planted in Italy, France, and European Nations.
 In Italy and France Black locust is the source of monofloral honey.
 The trunk of the black locust tree is about 52 meters tall.
 It has thick black bark.
 The flowering of the black locust tree starts after 140 days of growing.
 The blooming period is very short.
 Every year these trees do not produce honey.
-These trees are the most valuable for their timber, and can be planted in the middle and northern states.
+These trees are the most valuable for their timber and can be planted in the middle and northern states.
 Black locust is a medium sized tree.
 Many animals of wildlife including squirrels, rabbits, pheasants and mourning doves can eat the seeds of the pods, without any ill effect.
 But, for humans and cattle, the leaves, inner bark and seeds are toxic, they can never be eaten.
 Black locust tree can survive in harsh winter season and also in a drought.

 Black locust tree requires full sunlight.
 It is found in older fields, roadsides and in degraded woods.
 Black locust ranges from the lower slopes of the Appalachian Mountains to the edges of forests Indiana, Missouri and Southern Illinois.
 This tree is naturalized in the United States and in parts of Europe.
 It is also being planted in temperate climate areas and promoted by nurseries and by federal and state agencies.